mialkin/docs/design/solid/lsp.md

 > Subtypes must be substitutable for their base types.

+Simplier definition:

+> Derived classes must be substitutable for their base classes.

 Principle means that a user of a base class should continue to function properly if a derivative of that base class is passed to it.
 In other words, if some function `User` takes and argument of type `Base`, then it should be legal to pass in an instance of `Derived` to that function:

 ```csharp